Frequently Asked Questions about MLR Rebates

 - Are rebates taxable?

-In general, rebates are taxable if you pay premiums with pre-tax dollars or you received tax benefits by deducting premiums paid in 2011 on your 2011 tax return.
-Talk with your tax preparer to determine if you need to report your rebate as income when you file your 2012 tax return.
+In general, rebates are taxable if you pay premiums with pre-tax dollars or you received tax benefits by deducting premiums you paid on your tax return.
+Talk with your tax preparer to determine if you need to report your rebate as income when you file your next tax return.